The Sub 3:30 Marathon: Essential Guide + Training Plan

 This is especially true if you start out too fast.

 The next best method is running even splits for the whole race.
-This means your first half and second half are at the same pace.
+This means your first half and second half are run at the same pace.

 Any three of these strategies can work well.

+We want to avoid running too hard early and then crashing during the last 10K of the race.
 To make sure this doesn’t happen, we need to really focus on pace.

 Including our marathon pace into training runs and long runs will ensure we know what it feels like to run it when race day comes around.